 When you think of social media, chances are that you instantly conjure up visions of people sharing pictures of their dinner or funny stories about what their cat got up to.
 However, when it comes to business, LinkedIn can do so much more for you than that.

 The power really is in LinkedIn, a social media platform that brings together business minds and has over 460 million users worldwide.
-Are you making the most of it?
+Are you making the most of it as someone in the professional services field?

-It not only can help with your career, but it can also help you to extend your network and your connections too it really is an opportunity and you need to dive in!
+It not only can help with your career, but it can also help you to extend your network and your connections to.
+It really is an opportunity and you need to dive in!

-The trouble is, that it can be tricky to make a good profile for LinkedIn.
+The trouble is, that it can be tricky to make a good professional services profile for LinkedIn.
 This is where I am here to help.
-I have put together some of my top tips on how to embrace the power of LinkedIn and utilise your profile to really sell yourself.
+I have put together some of my top tips on how to embrace the power of LinkedIn and utilise your profile to really increase your brand presence and ensure that you develop that know, like, trust relationship.

 Now, by this, we don’t mean how you look in your profile picture, but how your picture looks.
 The worst thing that you can do is to use a selfie or a party picture as your profile image.
 Remember that LinkedIn is a professional platform, which means that you need a professional picture.
-Go with for a head and shoulders shot.
+Go with for a head and shoulders shot so that people can clearly recognise you.

 Capture attention with a snappy headline on LinkedIn